chrismah/UoT-Cybersecurity-Bootcamp/Final Project/Blue Team Report.md

 - DDoS
   - **Patch**: Disable WordPress XML-RPC (if not in use)
   - **Why It Works**: XML-RPC is responsible for enabling pingbacks and trackbacks, using this feature an attacker could DDoS the website by flooding the site with pingbacks/trackbacks
-  - **Patch**: System Hardening
-    - Add security and monitoring software to system, such as: Anti-Virus, Host Based Intrusion Detection System or Endpoint Detection and Reponse software
-  - **Why It Works**: These softwares can detect, notify and prevent malicious processes running on a system Malicious Processes
-  - **Patch**: System Hardening
+- Malicious Process
-    - Add security and monitoring software to system, such as: Anti-Virus, Host Based Intrusion Detection System or Endpoint Detection and Reponse software
+  - **Patch**: Add security and monitoring software to system, such as: Anti-Virus, Host Based Intrusion Detection System or Endpoint Detection and Reponse software
   - **Why It Works**: These softwares can detect, notify and prevent malicious processes running on a system